dynamik-dev/docs/src/content/docs/cloak-php/quick-start.md

 description: Get started with Cloak PHP core package in minutes.
 ---

-This guide will help you get started with the **Cloak PHP core package**.
+This guide covers the **Cloak PHP core package** for use in any PHP project.

 :::tip[Using Laravel?]
-If you're using Laravel, check out the [Laravel Integration](/cloak-php/laravel) guide for the `cloak-laravel` adapter package with additional features like helper functions, facades, and configuration.
+If you're using Laravel, see the [Laravel Integration](/cloak-php/laravel) guide for the `cloak-laravel` adapter with helper functions, facades, and configuration.
 :::

 ## Installation

-Install the core package via Composer:
+Install via Composer:

 ```bash
 composer require dynamik-dev/cloak-php
 ```

-### Requirements
+**Requirements:**
 - PHP 8.2 or higher
-- mbstring extension
+- mbstring extension (required by libphonenumber)

 ## Basic Usage